SUQI KAREN

 “Niwawa (Clay Baby)” CALYX Journal

-“Raohe Night Market” Agnes Scott College Writers’ Festival Magazine
+“Raohe Night Market” ASC Writers’ Festival Magazine

 “‘God is a little girl with mud on her hands’ begins this remarkable fable about the animating force of love and longing.
 This short, lyrical tale moves with a fierce fluidity one section to the next and the stirring emotional sweep that can only be evoked by a perfectly executed allegory.
 Stunning.”